UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

-# Working with environment modules on Rackham
+# Working with environment modules on Pelle

 ![Working with a computer cluster module system](./img/627409_working_with_a_computer_cluster_module_system_256_x_256.png)